-The show focuses on the relationship and mishaps of four detectives: childish but effective Jake Peralta (Andy Samberg); the OCD teacher's pet Amy Santiago (Melissa Fumero); the exotic food and Jake-loving Charles Boyle (Joe Lo Truglio); and the angry steampunk-dressing Rosa Diaz (Stephanie Beatriz).
-Together they try to get through each day under the watchful eye of their robotic commander Raymond Holt (Andre Braugher).
+The show focuses on the relationships and mishaps of four detectives: the childish but effective Jake Peralta (Andy Samberg); the OCD teacher's pet Amy Santiago (Melissa Fumero); the exotic food and Jake-loving Charles Boyle (Joe Lo Truglio); and the angry steampunk-dressing Rosa Diaz (Stephanie Beatriz).
+Together, they try to get through each day under the watchful eye of their robotic captain - Raymond Holt (Andre Braugher).
 The performances of the latter are undoubtedly one of the key reasons for the show’s success.
 Raymond Holt's straight-laced, emotionless and methodical style are in stark contrast to the "just wing-it" attitude of Peralta, and their dynamic has only grown stronger as the show has progressed.
 Braugher has won two Emmys for his performance as Holt and should have won more.
 His character has uttered some of the best dead-pan comedy lines in the history of sitcoms, and he is clearly the show’s most valuable comedic asset.

 So, great performances, character dynamics and subtle but brilliant writing have been the keys to Brooklyn Nine-Nine’s five seasons of continual high quality comedy.
 With season six coming soon to Netflix, now is the chance to reward yourself by binging all 121 episodes of this laugh-track free piece of comedy gold.